microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 3. Adding the Update Site to your Eclipse installation:
 In Eclipse, choose in the menu bar Help > Install New Software and add the URL file:/<folder_path>/aidttools

-4.Select the plugin AIDTTools.
+4. Select the plugin AIDTTools.
 Click on Next and allow it to get installed.
 For detailed steps refer document provided in the git folder